blazino17/awschallenge/README.md

 aws_sns_subscription: Subscribes an endpoint (e.g., email) to the SNS topic.
 aws_cloudwatch_metric_alarm: Uses SNS to send notifications when the alarm state is triggere

+Then to apply all this changes;Run the following command.

+Terraform init

+Terraform plan

+terraform apply

 ### Conclusion

 This infrastructure balances scalability, cost efficiency, efficiency, and best practices by leveraging AWS-managed services and Terraform automation.
 It provides a robust foundation for running web applications that can handle production-level traffic while ensuring operational simplicity and cost efficiency.